 5. Choose earthy mauve tones

 Avoid true, blue based purples and choose a mellow, brown-toned mauve to give your room colour that’s sexily sophisticated, but not scary.
-Mixed with rich accents and brass, it has modern glamour, or spin it rustic with greys and woods, as we’ve done here.
+A chalky, earthy shade of purple is beautifully mixed with rich accents and brass, to give the look modern glamour, or with similar earthy greys and woods, to create a rustic look – as we’ve done here.

 6. Mix jewel colour with boho style